Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration: LoH as a Unifying NeSy Framework

-In this section, we demonstrate how LoH captures a wide range of existing NeSy methods---spanning fully-provided prior knowledge, partially known templates, and purely data-driven rule induction.
-Appendix \ref{app:ablation} reports an ablation on synthetic data comparing most of these settings.
+In this section, we demonstrate how LoH captures a wide range of existing NeSy frameworks, spanning fully-provided prior knowledge, partially known templates, and purely data-driven rule induction.
+To illustrate these settings, we instantiate them on a small synthetic task: a wildfire–risk assessment example problem.